 Use Sunscreen

 Sunscreen is crucial!
-Apply it before your hike and don’t forget to reapply it every 2 hours.
-Keep in mind that some sunscreens even advise you apply it more often.
+Apply it before hiking in high temperatures and don’t forget to reapply it every 2 hours.
+Keep in mind that some sunscreens even advise you to apply it more often.
 If you skip on the sunscreen, you risk not only the obvious burn, you risk sun poisoning.

 Become Acquainted with the Hottest Times of the Day